elesismailov/dev.elesismailov.com/README.md

-# portfolio
+# My Portfolio
-This is the commercial projects that I have done.
+This is where you can see the projects I have done for other people.

+Mainly clients'.
+Some of them my friends'.
+Some of them my  family members'.